Skip to main content

 Last known portrait photograph of the writer, George Bernard Shaw by Allan Chappelow

-In his introduction to Shaw the Villager and Human Being: A Biographical Symposium (1962), Allan reflected on the experience: "There were two Bernard Shaws.
-One was the great 'G.B.S.' figure known to the general public; the other the human being - hidden by this mask or façade - whom I found to be virtually the opposite: sensitive and diffident almost to the point of shyness."
+In his introduction to Shaw the Villager and Human Being: A Biographical Symposium (1962), Allan wrote: "There were two Bernard Shaws.
+One was the great 'G.B.S.' figure known to the general public; the other the human being — hidden by this mask or façade — whom I found to be virtually the opposite: sensitive and diffident almost to the point of shyness."

-Allan was elected a Fellow of the Royal Society of Arts, like his father before him, and pursued post-graduate research at the London School of Economics.
-He also studied at the Slade School, specialising in sculpture, demonstrating the same breadth of artistic interest that had characterised his father's career.
+Allan was elected a Fellow of the Royal Society of Arts, like his father.[2]
+He did postgraduate research at the London School of Economics, and studied sculpture at the Slade.

-The Downshire Hill Residents' Association welcomes contributions to our understanding of the street's history.
-If you have memories or information about the Chappelow family or other aspects of Downshire Hill's past, please get in touch.
+The Downshire Hill Residents' Association welcomes contributions to the history of the street.
+If you have memories or information about the Chappelow family or any other part of Downshire Hill's past, please get in touch.